phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 _Congratulations_!
 You have successfully wrestled through this CPU configuration and compatibility mode mess :).

 ## Whats next?
 It's time to finally leave assembly behind[^leave_assembly_behind] and switch to some higher level language.
-We won't use any C or C++ (not even a single line).
+We won't use C or C++ (not even a single line).
 Instead we will use the relatively new [Rust] language.
 It's a systems language without garbage collections but with guaranteed memory safety.
 Through a real type system and many abstractions it feels like a high-level language but can still be low-level enough for OS development.
 The [next post] describes the Rust setup.

+[^leave_assembly_behind]: Actually we will still need some assembly in the future, but I'll try to minimize it.

 [Rust]: https://www.rust-lang.org/
 [next post]: {{ site.url }}{{ page.next.url }}

-[^leave_assembly_behind]: Actually we will still need some assembly in the future, but I'll try to minimize it.